samuraitruong/convert-number-dotnet-core/readme.md

 Output: ONE HUNDRED AND TWENTY-FIVE DOLLAR AND FOURTY-FIVE CENTS

 ## Solutions
-I come with a simple approach . each number will have 2 part before decimal and after decimal.
+I come with a simple approach. each number will have 2 part before decimal and after decimal.
 The number after decimal is Cents and before is Dollars amount
 ```
 Example: 123.45$
 Part1: 123$
 part2 : 45
 ```

-The reading number will become simple by reading the chunks of 3 digit then add the unit after those 3 digits.
+The reading number will become simple by reading the chunks of 3 digits then add the unit after those 3 digits.

 ``` Read(part1) + DOLLARS + Read(part2) +CENTS ```
 To read Part1, we split full number to multiple chunks ,each chunk has 3 digit and we start in reverse order of number because we want to read from small unit first.
 In this example I used string function to split chunks, we can also use LinQ or just a simple using divide and module to get the chunk number.
 The reason I want to use string because it will help to process a very big number that exceed MaxValue of Int46 (ulong).